dustinpfister/blog_posts/_posts/canvas-hit-region.md

 </html>
 ```

-Not a big deal here in this example, however in a real project I would use bounding box to find out if a user has clicked a box area that is a button, or an enemy display object if it where some kind of game project.
+So this turned out to be a fun little project that just shows off the use of the bounding box method as a way to find out if a display object is getting hit or not.
+If I get some more time at some point I might add all kinds of additional features to this one to make it a little more interesting.
+However I have a lot of other projects that I want to get to, so do not hold your breath on that one.
+In the mean time you might want to check out my [canvas examples](/2020/03/23/canvas-example/) that are examples of full canvas projects rather that just simple little demos like this.

 ## 4 - Conclusion